C. Grey Hawkins

 Brand Identity work for Historic Georgetown, Inc. (H.G.I.)

 Beginning in 2021 I worked for Historic Georgetown, Inc. a non-profit historic preservation organization in Georgetown, Colorado which owns several buildings from the mid-to-late 1800s as well as conservation land surrounding the town.
 I was the resident everything-man, but when I wasn’t maintaining membership records, doing tech support, or checking on properties with massive water leaks, I was trying to revise H.G.I.’s branding to have a uniform presentable appearance.
+Other than where noted, I funtioned as the Art Director, Designer, and Ilustrator for every project.

 The Logo